hortense-ronzani/EnerPyFlow/README.md

+1. Install Python (3.13) + VSCode or equivalent
-1. Download everything
+2. Download everything
-2. data_sample.csv contains inputs that are time-dependant
+3. data_sample.csv contains inputs that are time-dependant
-3. elements_list.yaml describes all the system physical elements, you can edit it
+4. elements_list.yaml describes all the system physical elements, you can edit it
-4. general_config_file.yaml contains more general simulation informations, you can edit it as well
+5. general_config_file.yaml contains more general simulation informations, you can edit it as well
-5. components.py and utils.py are the engines of the simulation, you don't need to open them
+6. components.py and utils.py are the engines of the simulation, you don't need to open them
-6. open workflow.ipynb in vscode or whatever
+7. open workflow.ipynb
+8. install required libraries (run 'pip install pandas' etc)
-7. execute each cell in workflow.ipynb from top to bottom
+9. execute each cell of workflow.ipynb from top to bottom
-8. a .csv file containing the dispatching solution and the plots will be saved
+10. a .csv file containing the dispatching solution and the plots will be saved